Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: (Structural) In-Context Learning is Transient

 \section{(Structural) In-Context Learning is Transient}

-Recent work has discovered that conditional ICL capabilities slowly degrade in synthetic settings over the course of training \citep{singh2023transient}.
-Building on this work, we track the tradeoff of conditional IC vs. IW algorithms in a naturalistic syntax probing task over the course of training for encoder-only language models (LMs).
-More importantly, we also track structural ICL over the course of training.
-We study the MultiBERTs, averaging all of our results across seeds 0, 1, and 2.
+Recent work has discovered that conditional ICL capabilities slowly degrade over the course of long training in a synthetic setting \citep{singh2023transient}.
+In this section, we study the transience of conditional and structural ICL over the course of training in a naturalistic setting using BERT-style models \citep{devlin2019bert}.
+Using a syntax probing task, we find that structural ICL rapidly degrades to completely random performance after fairly few training steps, while conditional ICL abilities degrade during a significantly longer timescale.
+To perform this analysis, we use intermediate checkpoints released from the MultiBERTs \citep{sellam2021multiberts}, averaging all of our results across seeds 0, 1, and 2.
 We calculate error bars in Figure~\ref{fig:natural_results} as $\pm1$ standard error of the mean (SEM).